 A standard set of projections is required for stocks managed under Tier 3 of Amendment 56.
 This set of projections encompasses seven harvest scenarios designed to satisfy the requirements of Amendment 56, the National Environmental Protection Act, and the Magnuson-Stevens Fishery Conservation and Management Act (MSFCMA).
-For each scenario, the projections begin with the 2006 numbers at age as estimated by the assessment model and remove the 2006 TAC from the population.
-In each year, the fishing mortality rate is determined by the spawning biomass in that year and the respective harvest scenario.
-Recruitment is drawn from an inverse Gaussian distribution whose parameters consist of maximum likelihood estimates determined from recruitments during 1979-2005 as estimated by the assessment model.
-Spawning biomass is computed in each year based on the time of peak spawning (March 15) using the maturity and weight schedules in Table 1.18.
+For each scenario, the projections begin with the 2008 numbers at age as estimated by the assessment model and assume the 2008 catch will be equal to the TAC of 53,590 t In each year, the fishing mortality rate is determined by the spawning biomass in that year and the respective harvest scenario.
+Recruitment is drawn from an inverse Gaussian distribution whose parameters consist of maximum likelihood estimates determined from recruitments during 1979-2007 as estimated by the assessment model.
+Spawning biomass is computed in each year based on the time of peak spawning (March 15) using the maturity and weight schedules in Table 1.19.
 This projection scheme is run 1000 times to obtain distributions of possible future stock sizes, fishing mortality rates, and catches.

 Five of the seven standard scenarios are used in an Environmental Assessment prepared in conjunction with the final SAFE.
-These five scenarios, which are designed to provide a range of harvest alternatives that are likely to bracket the final TAC for 2007, are as follows (" $max\ F{ABC}$ " refers to the maximum permissible value of F{ABC} under Amendment 56):
+These five scenarios, which are designed to provide a range of harvest alternatives that are likely to bracket the final TAC for 2009, are as follows ("max F{ABC} " refers to the maximum permissible value of F{ABC} under Amendment 56):

-Scenario 1: In all future years, F is set equal to $max F{ABC}$.
+Scenario 1: In all future years, F is set equal to max F{ABC} .
 (Rationale: Historically, TAC has been constrained by ABC, so this scenario provides a likely upper limit on future TACs.)